JLEspinel/A-Third-Tine/_posts/2018-1-15-Computational-Limits.md

 And so I set about trying to amass enough literature on the subject that I might get a general idea of whether those limits exist, and if they do where the qualitative/quantitative boundaries lie.

 One strategy for making sense of the unknown is to relate it to a well-understood analogue.
-In the case of the brain, we can, as many have, relate it to a Turing machine (the stance known as the "computational theory of mind").
+In the case of the brain, we can, as many have, relate it to a Turing machine (the stance known as the "classical computational theory of mind").
 But this comparison has several shortcomings.
+Stanford's Encyclopedia of Philosophy lays them out rather clearly:

 > Turing machines execute pure symbolic computation.
 The inputs and outputs are symbols inscribed in memory locations.
 In contrast, the mind receives sensory input (e.g., retinal stimulations) and produces motor output (e.g., muscle activations).
 A complete theory must describe how mental computation interfaces with sensory inputs and motor outputs.